Behavior Diff Traces¶

 [behavior_report]if you have activation, weight, logprob, or manual-review evidence to add.

-uv run vauban examples/behavior_trace/refusal_boundary_lite.toml
+pixi run -e torch vauban examples/behavior_trace/refusal_boundary_lite.toml

-uv run vauban examples/behavior_diff/refusal_boundary_lite.toml
+pixi run -e torch vauban examples/behavior_diff/refusal_boundary_lite.toml

 The first command emits a trace such as